-Shelley Calder, a clinical nurse specialist in the BIDMC Department of Emergency Medicine, consults on educational program development for ED nursing staff and has extensive international consulting experience, specifically in the area of ED needs assessment.
+Shelley Calder, a clinical nurse specialist, consults on educational program development for ED nursing staff and has extensive international consulting experience, specifically in the area of ED needs assessment.
 Ms. Calder is affiliated with the Emergency Nurses Association and is qualified by exam as a Certified Emergency Nurse (CEN).
 Ms. Calder is devoted to the development of a variety of education programs essential for staff nurses in the ED.

 - Iceland Emergency Medicine Initiative